uarch2019/uarch2019/first_time_attendee_faq.md

 ##  How do I meet people?
 (Scott Beamer)
 **Advice from Daniel Jimenez**: In a social situation (e.g. the hallway, lunch, the excursion) seek out people you don't know.
 Everyone there is interesting.
 If it seems hard, ask your advisor to introduce you.
 If he or she isn't good at that, find someone else to help you.
 I'll help :-)

-**Advice from Matt Guthaus**:I always make it a point to talk to someone whom I don't know that may be sitting/standing by themselves.
+**Advice from Matt Guthaus**: I always make it a point to talk to someone whom I don't know that may be sitting/standing by themselves.

+**Note from Lena:** I have noticed in the past few years that now that people have phones, it is tempting to hide the awkwardness of standing by yourself in a big group by looking at your phone.
+But this is counterproductive if you want to meet people, because they think you're busy!
+I encourage people to fight the awkward feelings, stay off your phone, and instead look for others who are alone to introduce yourself to.

+Also, once you've met a few people, you can join conversation circles with them when you see them later.
+That will allow you to meet even more people.

 ## How do I find people for getting meals?
 One way is to use the whova app, which will allow setting up groups for meals.
 Another way is to seek out people you have met, and ask if you can join them.